1st Maccabees Chapter 4

 and his brothers said, See, our enemies are embarrassed: let us go

-to cleans up and dedicate the sanctuary.
+to clean up and dedicate the sanctuary.

 4:37 Upon this all the army assembled themselves together, and went up to mount Zion.